TejashriAT/5-in-a-Row/README.md

 ### Rule Description
 - 5-in-a-Row, a variation of the famous Connect Four game, is a Two players connection game.
 - Two players choose the color (either **Red** or **Blue**) to take turns to fill the board with coins.
-- The game has a 9 Column and 6 Row grid board game.
+- The game has a 9 Columns and 6 Rows grid board game.
 The pieces fall straight down, occupying the next available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.